Concurrency and OpenGL ES

 At a higher level, Cocoa Touch offers

 NSOperationQueue to provide an Objective-C abstraction for creating and scheduling units of work.

-This chapter does not attempt to describe these technologies in detail.
-Before you consider how to add concurrency to your OpenGL ES app, first read Concurrency Programming Guide.
-If you plan on managing threads manually, also read Threading Programming Guide.
+This chapter does not describe these technologies in detail.
+Before you consider how to add concurrency to your OpenGL ES app, consult Concurrency Programming Guide.
+If you plan to manage threads manually, also see Threading Programming Guide.
 Regardless of which technique you use, there are additional restrictions when calling OpenGL ES on multithreaded systems.
 This chapter helps you understand when multithreading improves your OpenGL ES app’s performance, the restrictions OpenGL ES places on multithreaded app, and common design strategies you might use to implement concurrency in an OpenGL ES app.

 A good candidate has either or both of the following characteristics: